Psalm 8: Entering the Psalm

 Our Place Within Creation

 Like Psalms 81 and 84, Psalm 8 opens with a direction to the chief musician to perform upon the gittith (Hebrew: גתית).
 The New King James Version calls it “the instrument of Gath.”
-It is said that the heavenly imagery of the Psalm is likened to the inspiration drawn from the psalmist meditating on God’s creation and man’s place in it.
+It is said that the heavenly imagery of the Psalm is likened to the inspiration drawn from the psalmist meditating on God’s creation and the human being’s place in it.

 That famous question expresses the main theme of Psalm 8, namely, wonder that the Creator of the heavens and the earth has taken special notice of humanity.
 The psalm’s structure reinforces this theme, as the question lies at the center of the psalm surrounded by descriptions of various creatures.